Dervish

-A dervish, darvesh, or darwīsh (from درویش) is a Muslim who seeks salvation through ascetic practises and meditations.
+A dervish, darvesh, darwēsh, or darwīsh (درویش) is a Muslim who seeks salvation through ascetic practices and meditations.
 It can refer to an individual or to a member of a Sufi order (tariqah).
 Their focus is on the universal values of love and service, deserting the illusions of ego (nafs) to reach God.
 This is usually done by performing a lifestyle which decreases bodily function to a minimum in order to attain what would be called "esoteric knowledge" in Western terminology.
 In most Sufi orders, a dervish is known to practice dhikr through physical exertions or religious practices to attain the ecstatic trance to reach God.
 Their most popular practice is Sama, which is associated with the 13th-century mystic Rumi.

 For centuries, this was an individual practice, but in the 12th century, it began to be mostly practiced in fraternities.
 The oldest historical fraternity is the Qadiriyya order, founded by Abdul Qadir Gilani.
-According to Islamic beliefs, each order derives their history from the Prophet Muhammad and are authorized by God (Allah) and taught by the angel Gabriel.
+According to Islamic beliefs, each order derives their history from the Islamic prophet Muhammad and are authorized by God (Allah) and taught by the angel Gabriel.
 The theology of such fraternities is always based on Sufism and can vary from quietism to anti-nomianism.
 Those adhering to law are called ba-shar and those who do not follow law are called bi-shar.
 In folklore, dervishes are often credited with the ability to perform miracles and ascribed supernatural powers.

 Etymology

 The actual etymology of the term is unknown.
-The Persian word darvīsh (درویش) may derive from the Middle Persian daryōs̲h̲, meaning poor or needy.
-The term has also been constructed from the composition of dar (door) and awiz (hanging), referring to someone who "hangs around doors" i.e., begs at the doors.
-However, the Middle Persian daryōs̲h̲ contradicts this.
+The New Persian word darwēš (درویش) may derive from Middle Persian drayōš "poor, needy".
+The term has also been constructed from the composition of dar "door" and awēz "hanging", referring to someone who "hangs around doors," i.e. begs at the doors.
+However, the term drayōš contradicts this.

-These proposed meanings belong to folk-etymologies, meaning that the meaning of the term was ascribed after the term has been established.
+These proposed meanings belong to folk etymologies.
 Furthermore, there is no essential connection between begging and a dervish, and it is also said that a "true dervish" would abstain from begging.

-Given the obscure etymologies given in Persian dictionaries, it has been suggested that the term may be of Turco-Buddhist origin and derive from darni (Sanskrit) and arvis (Old-Turkish), referring to a "specialist in magic" as they are credited with magical abilities (i.e., healing, performance of miracles, protection spells, etc).
-Given that the term is mostly used in Central Asian, Turkish, and Persian culture, the meaning of a dervish may root in Turco-Buddhist beliefs, then transferred to Islam, where the meaning of the term was lost.
+Given the obscure etymologies in Persian dictionaries, and that it is mostly used in Central Asian, Turkish, and Persian cultures, it has been suggested that the term may be of Turco-Buddhist origin and derive from the terms dharani and arvis (Old Turkic), referring to a "specialist in magic", as they are credited as folk healers, engaged in healing, performance of miracles, protection spells and more.